EuniceTubbenthal/freshmart-analysis/README.md

 ![freshmart-dashboard](freshmart-dashboard.png)

+Click the Link to explore the Power Bi report

 ## Business Implications
 Outlets in Tier 1 and 2 locations may be underperforming due to poor inventory alignment.
 Health-based product demand presents a market opportunity the company should capitalize on.